-Dollar rampage spurs FX interventions, speculation of big G7 move
+Dollar rampage spurs FX interventions, talk of big G7 move

 “The vols are unbelievable.
 Intervention would quickly kick that lower,” Flury of UBS Wealth said, calling it “the fear factor”.

-Reporting by Karin Strohecker and Sujata Rao, additional reporting by Tommy Wilkes; Editing by Chizu Nomiyama
+Reporting by Karin Strohecker and Sujata Rao, additional reporting by Tommy Wilkes and Ira Iosebashvili; Editing by Chizu Nomiyama and Richard Chang